Theldus/aix-user/README.md

 | 827            | kfcntl             | Partial               |
 | 837            | __loadx            | Stub                  |

+**Note:** The syscall number is for informational purposes only, since `aix-user` does not use it to handle them.

 </details>

 AIX has hundreds of syscalls (669+ discovered so far), many of which do not